Monarch butterfly migration: Columbus hypothesis

 The Columbus Hypothesis is another theory that accounts for the phenomena of the mass migration of the eastern population of the monarch by examining historical records.
 This theory discusses how many butterflies engage in mass movements to expand their range or relieve pressure on their habitat.
 According to this theory, the eastern population did not have such an extensive range and did not migrate.
 Historical observations of animal life during the colonial period in America make no mention of monarch butterflies.
 Observations of monarchs began and seemed to be related to the deforestation of the Northeast.
 Monarchs were presumably residents of subtropical and tropical areas but began to move north to breed on the increased numbers of larval host plants that replaced the deforested areas.
 Populations found in other regions do not migrate over such long distances (in Australia, for example) This may suggest that the migratory behavior of the eastern population of the monarch butterfly developed after other populations of monarchs had become established in other regions.

 Other theories

-One recent hypothesis suggests that monarchs may be chemically marking certain trees, using an unknown substance and so orienting themselves when they return the following winter.
+One recent hypothesis suggests that monarchs may be chemically marking certain trees, using an unknown substance, to orient the generation that returns the following winter.

 Another theory denies the existence of the mass migration, but instead explains the movements of monarchs in the fall to weather conditions: